ruffsl/design/articles/ros2_security_contexts.md

 ### Namespaces

-Namespaces are a fundamental design pattern in ROS and are wildly used to organize and differentiate many types of resource as to be uniquely identifiable; i.e. for topics, services, actions, and node names.
+Namespaces are a fundamental design pattern in ROS and are widely used to organize and differentiate many types of resources as to be uniquely identifiable; i.e. for topics, services, actions, and node names.
 As such, the concept of namespaceing is well know and understood by current users, as well as strongly supported with the existing tooling.
-Namespaces are often configurable at runtime via command line arguments or statically/programmatically via launch file decelerations.
+Namespaces are often configurable at runtime via command line arguments or statically/programmatically via launch file declarations.

 Previously, the Fully Qualified Namespace (FQN) of a node was used directly by a selected security directory lookup strategy to load the necessary key material.
 However, with the advent of contexts, such a direct mapping of FQN to security artifacts may no longer suffice.